 - Maybes for ideas with low values and efforts.

-- Time sinks for ideas with low benefits but high labor cost.
+- Time sinks for ideas with low benefits but high labor costs.

-Learn more about managing product backlog in Hygger University.
+Learn more about managing product backlog at Hygger University.